awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

 ## CloudWatch Events for GuardDuty multi\-account environments<a name="guardduty_findings_cloudwatch_multiaccount"></a>

-As a GuardDuty administrator CloudWatch Event rules on your account will trigger based on applicable findings from your member accounts \.
-This means that if you set up the finding notifications through CloudWatch Events in your administrator account, as detailed in the preceding section, you will be notified of high and medium severity findings generated by your member accounts in addition to your own\.
+As a GuardDuty administrator CloudWatch Event rules in your account will trigger based on applicable findings from your member accounts \.
+This means that if you set up a finding notifications through CloudWatch Events in your administrator account, as detailed in the preceding section, you will be notified of high and medium severity findings generated by your member accounts in addition to your own\.

 You can identify the member account the GuardDuty finding originated from with the `accountId` field of the finding's JSON details\.